Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/overview/goal.en.md

 >
 > *Message to Agent Red Hat:*
 >
-> *"The train is running mad at full speed and has no driver!
-Your mission, should you choose to accept it, is to train and deploy an AI model at the edge to stop the train before it crashes.
+> *"The LEGO train is running without a driver!
+Your mission: develop and deploy an AI on board the train to stop it before it derails.
 This message will self-destruct in five seconds.
 Four...
 Three...
 Two...
 One..."*
 >
 > *🎵 tam tam tada tum tum tada tum tum tada tum tum tada tiduduuuuummmm tiduduuuuuuuuummm 🎵*